Signed in as:

 We share information about you in limited circumstances, and with appropriate safeguards on your privacy.
 These are spelled out below.

-We have a policy that we do not sell our users’ data.
+We have a long-standing policy that we do not sell our users’ data.
 We are not a data broker, we don’t sell your personal information to data brokers, and we don’t sell your information to other companies that want to spam you with marketing emails.

 Information Shared Publicly